AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ## Introduction
 Attachment of coagulant nanoparticles to the wall of the flocculator perpetuates several complications within an AguaClara plant.
 Firstly, it decreases the efficiency of the flocculator by increasing the rate at which head loss accumulates as water progresses through the plant, and thus, increases the energy demands of the plant.
 Additionally, the attachment of the nanoparticles to the flocculator walls increases the wastage of coagulant, resulting in higher doses of coagulant being required to compensate for the loss.

+[EM: Side note, coagulant is also really expensive!
+It wastes a lot of money to continuously be buying it.]

 Although Fall 2018 is the first semester for C-NARC research, research conducted by the Rapid-Mix Contact Chamber (CC) teams have proven that free coagulant particles attach to the flocculator walls, effectively increasing the head loss through the flocculator by decreasing its diameter [(Tsang et. al., 2018)](https://github.com/AguaClara/contact_chamber/blob/master/ContactChamber_Spring2018.md).
 The C-NARC team was created to quantify the relationships identified by the Rapid Mix CC teams.
 The team hypothesizes that head loss accumulation in the flocculator is first order with respect to distance along the flocculator and seeks to determine the first order rate constants for the loss of coagulant to the flocculator walls by varying the velocity gradient and turbidity.
 The loss of coagulant to the flocculator walls is determined by measuring the rate of accumulation of head loss along the length of the flocculator tube.
 Head loss can be measured by attaching four pressure sensors at equal intervals along the length of the flocculator pipe.

+[EM: The sentence that starts with "The team hypothesizes.." is super long.
+Consider breaking it into two sentences for readability.]

 ## Literature Review